Steve Foley (linebacker)

-Steve Foley (born September 11, 1975 in Little Rock, Arkansas) is a former professional American football linebacker in the National Football League.
+Steve Foley (born September 11, 1975) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected in the third round of the 1998 NFL draft.

-High school years
+Early life

 Foley attended Hall High School in Little Rock, Arkansas.
 In football, he was an All-Conference selection, All-State selection, and an All-American selection at both tight end and linebacker.